SAMURAii-7/shopping-list/README.md

-# A MERN stack web application to store items, create shopping lists and export them as a CSV file.
+# A MERN stack progressive web application to store items, create shopping lists and export them as a CSV file.

 ## Installation